munificent/game-programming-patterns/book/command.markdown

 we wanted to *abstract* the command from the actor that it modified.
 In this case, we specifically want to *bind* it to the unit being moved.
-An instance of this command isn't a general "move something" operation that you could use in a bunch of contexts, it's a specific concrete move in the game's sequence of turns.
+An instance of this command isn't a general "move something" operation that you could use in a bunch of contexts; it's a specific concrete move in the game's sequence of turns.

 This highlights a variation in how the Command pattern gets implemented.
 In some